 - Else the mission index decrements once to be the index before the NAV_LAND.
 This will ensure the same landing approach is repeated.

 Some ESC’s allow for reverse direction.
-When using reverse on the propeller it will generate a negative thrust which can be used to slow you down.
-During a steep landing approach this method can be used to maintain a stable airspeed allowing you to land much more precisely even with a LiDAR Baro bump on the approach.
+When using reverse on the propeller it will generate a negative thrust which can be used to reduce your airspeed.
+During a steep landing approach this method can be used to maintain a stable and low airspeed allowing you to land much more softly and precisely.
 To use this feature it is highly recommend to use an airspeed sensor and a rangefinder (see above) for an accurate altitude.

 Reverse-thrust landings are available starting from Plane v3.5.1.

 The below video is an example of a Skywalker X8 performing an auto-landing with a 15 degree slope.
 The target is the hat on the ground showing it is possible to get repeatable high precision landings where the final position error was dictated by the GPS position error.
 This particular aircraft has been landed at 20deg and 25deg slopes too.
 YMMV depending on weight of aircraft and available thrust from motor/properlor.
 Typically a Skywalker X8 would need a shallow slope such at 6 to 10deg.